 Orthodontics is a big part of life for many teens.
-While braces may have had a bad reputation in the past, today's braces make it easy to look good and feel good!
-Please contact our practice to schedule an orthodontic consultation.
+Today's braces and Invisalign make it easy to look good and feel good!
+Just contact our office to schedule a free orthodontic consultation.

 Orthodontics for Adults

 Orthodontic treatment is no longer just for teens.
-In fact, the American Association of Orthodontists states that one in five orthodontic patients is over the age of 21.
+In fact, one in five orthodontic patients is over the age of 21.
 Many adults are choosing to receive treatment because they understand the importance of maintaining their health, and they want to feel better about their appearance.
 Adults everywhere are taking advantage of the opportunity to receive orthodontic care, and now you can too.